PDIS/transcript/2023-03-15-Conversation-with-Cynthia-Wang-and-Tyng-Ruey-Chuang.md

 > (laughter)

 ### Audrey Tang:
-If you're in Nangang, you participate all the time.
+If you're in Nangang, you participate all the time...

 > (laughter)

 ### Audrey Tang:
 If you're in Tainan, maybe not as much.
-To extend from this very Nangang based movement, [laughs] we need to think about, as I mentioned, the solidarities with low resource languages all around the world, their cultures all around the world, which is why a lot of our work is just to present a gist of what happened in g0v in accessible English.
+To extend from this Nangang-based movement, [laughs] we need to think about, as I mentioned, the solidarities with low resource languages all around the world, their cultures all around the world, which is why a lot of our work is just to present a gist of what happened in g0v in accessible English.

 Which, of course, has its drawbacks, because the readers without this full immersion in Taiwanese cultures, sometimes see it as a fairytale.
 We cannot replicate here, it's too confrontational here.